 Planning a visit and want to know what to see on the Isle of Skye?
 Read on!

 Skye is on many people’s list of places to visit in Scotland and it is easy to understand why.
-It is incredibly beautiful with a dramatic, rugged landscape: tall, craggy mountains; a stunning coastline; wonderful lochs; heather covered hills.
+Is it worth visiting Skye?
+Absolutely!
+Skye is incredibly beautiful with a dramatic, rugged landscape: tall, craggy mountains; a stunning coastline; wonderful lochs; heather covered hills.
 Furthermore, it has historic castles, legends about Bonnie Prince Charlie and, of course, a whisky distillery!
 The Isle of Skye encapsulates the essence of Scotland in one small bite and is one of our favourite places in Scotland.
 I have set out here what I feel are the best places to see on Skye and how to experience this wonderful Scottish island.

 Getting to the Isle of Skye